 - Wear a face mask in public and dispose after use

-- Keep a distance of at least one meter from people, especially if they have a fever and are coughing or sneezing
+- Keep a distance of at least 2 meters from people, especially if they have a fever and are coughing or sneezing

 - Avoid eating undercooked or raw animal products in case of cross contamination